jakobzhao/geog458/labs/lab03/readme.md

       radii = [5, 15, 20];
 ```

-Then, I will apply these grades, colors and radius to symbolize each dot.
+Then, I will apply these grades, colors and radii to symbolize each dot.
+When determining the `circle-radius`, a zoom level is required for each of the relationship between value and radius.
+This feature allows a user to define multiple associations between value and radius on different zoom.
+In this lab, we only need to keep the relationship between value and the radius constantly.
+So, please put a default zoom level of the map.

+Similarly, we assign corresponding color to each grade.
+Since other value of the circle would not be changed, so we just assign a consistent value for the stroke and opacity.

 ```javascript
 'paint': {